pebakery/pebakery-docs/CodingGuide/Migrating.md

 ### Compatibility Issues

-Winbuilder has a number of bugs and unexpected behaviors, and over the years developers have implemented various work-rounds to achieve the desired results in their projects.
+Winbuilder has a number of bugs and unexpected behaviors, and over the years developers have implemented various workarounds to achieve the desired results in their projects.
 PEBakery has fixed the bugs that plagued Winbuilder, however some .scripts may still be written with the expectation that the bugs exist.
 In this case, the correctly functioning commands may produce different results then the author intended (like in the case of Winbuilder's ```DirCopy``` ```*.*``` bug).
 PEBakery has implemented various compatibility options allowing you to revert to the old buggy Winbuilder behavior while you update your scripts and make the transition to the PEBakery experience.

-By default, PEBakery turns off all compatibility options in order to make Winbuilder bugfixes and enhancements immediately available for new scripts and projects.
+By default, PEBakery turns off all compatibility options in order to make Winbuilder bug fixes and enhancements immediately available for new scripts and projects.

 Projects that meet the following criteria are encouraged to enable all Compatibility Options until it can be certified working under PEBakery.